Esri/arcgis-webpack-plugin/README.md

 ## Loaders

 Whether you are using a TypeScript loader like [ts-loader](https://github.com/TypeStrong/ts-loader) or writing modern JavaScript and using the [babel-loader](https://github.com/babel/babel-loader), the output files from the loader need to be in AMD.
-This is to the dependencies can be picked up the lightweight AMD loader of this plugin during build time.
+This is so the dependencies can be picked up by the lightweight AMD loader of this plugin during build time.

 That means that for TypeScript, your `tsconfig.json` should have the following option: